 In August 1976, the deed to the church was turned over to the St. John’s-on-the-Lake Association for $1.00 with the stipulation that the church will revert to the Diocese if it is ever ceases to be used for religious purposes.

 The Chapel, beautiful in its simplicity, with altar and lectern of white birch, contains ten Roman Arch memorial windows.
 Many other memorials have been presented to the church, a tribute to those who played vital roles in developing and maintaining the Chapel as a place for all to enjoy.

 Excerpts from this abbreviated history were taken from Bear Island Reflections, copies of which can be obtained from the Bear Island Conservation Association.

 A detailed history of the Chapel was written and published in 2017.
-Copies of the book may be purchased for $20.00.
-Copies can be obtained seasonally Sunday mornings at the Chapel or directly from the author who may be reached via clicking on the Chapel’s email address: firstname.lastname@example.org.
-Please add $5.00 for mailing and handling.
-All proceeds support the Chapel.
+The book may be purchased for $20.00.
+Copies can be purchased by clicking on the “Buy Now”button below.
+They may also be obtained seasonally on Sunday mornings at the Chapel.
+All proceeds are used to support the Chapel.